 The Importance of Proper Fundamentals:

 To me, this is where the rubber meets the road, so to speak.
 Your grip is where you become one with that firearm and where it becomes an extension of you.
 The proper grip sets you up for quicker target acquisition, natural finger placement on the trigger, better support of the firearm and better recoil management.
 All these things become much more critical when shooting under compressed time, stressful environment or a less than ideal position.
-For these reasons, I want to give you all a couple quick tips involving the grip, that can help you in your marksmanship.

 First, your grip needs to be consistent and repeatable.
 Having an inconsistent grip will result in inconsistency in your accuracy, so it is important to train your hand to grip the firearm the same way each and every time, without having to think of where to place your hand.
 Let’s start by gripping your firearm high up on the backstrap with your dominant/strong hand.
 This is important for managing recoil.